Kynmmarshall/drug_spot_backend/readme.md

-New backend repo for drugspot app
+New backend repo for drugspot app.

+Made with node.js and using postgresql Db